Saint Bridget's well

 There remains at St. Brigid's well no legend relative to sacred trout or other fish; but on the Saint's Day, the first of February, each year a patron is held, during which pilgrims pass round the enclosure in a direction from east to west, the course of the sun,' at the same time performing what they doubtless believe to be religious rites.
 Upon other days solitary devotees appear, or there may be more than on; and, as we find in the Far East, the surrounding bushes are more or less draped with humble offerings, the most valuable, probably, the poor people can afford."

 Quote from W. G. Wood-Martin's History of Sligo.

 There are a number of megalithic mounments around the village in a line that closely follows the modern road.
-There are also a number of raths or ringforts in the same area, showing that this was an important crossing point in ancient times.
-St Brigit's well, in the top photo, was a popular site with passing pilgrims.
+There are a number of raths or ringforts in this area, showing that this was an important crossing point in ancient times.
+St. Brigit's well, in the top photo, was a popular site with passing pilgrims.
 The well is within a ploughed out ringfort, and was one of five wells within a small area.

 The megalithic monuments around Cliffoney are court cairns, a type of communal building with a large open area and an inner chamber.
 They generally date to around 4,000 BC.
 The restored court at Creevykeel is one of the largest and finest in the country.
 It was excavated by the Harvard Archaeological Mission in 1935, one of the first scientific digs to take place in Ireland.
 There are the remains of three more courts in Cliffoney, while a fourth, illustrated by Wakeman in 1880, above, was destroyed around 1900.
 The monuments are found along a ridge of sandstone a small geological island in the surrounding limestone.